Role and Intelligence

 It’s not just fear of being wrong — it’s the fear of being threatening.
 If confidence can be perceived as a challenge, people subconsciously tone themselves down.
 They become deferential, polite to a fault, and strategically agreeable.

 But when you’re carefully sculpting every word not to offend, your brain isn’t free.
 You stop exploring the idea itself and start optimizing for social safety.
-It’s like putting a governor on your engine.
-You’re still capable of power — you’re just throttling it for fear of crashing.

 Confidence as a Cognitive Regulator